nicksellen/projects/baseNode_govDoc.md

 (where “space” = a volume enclosed by walls, ceiling, floor, windows and door frames.)

+* ind-ind
+	* relationship
+* ing-grp
+	* norm
+		* broken window/zero tolerance
+		* passive observation
+		* accelerationism
+		* Just do it.
+		* Announce-it: notify others (i.e. 'I plan to do x after yyyy-mm-dd')
+		* Ask-for-advice: consult affected, interested or knowledgable parties for advice (not authorization.)
+	* 2° rule
+		* Recommended for actions that irreversibly alter commonly used resources or require the labor of multiple individuals to achieve.
+Required for actions that have met or would meet resistance.
+		1. Unanimity
+			1.1 Unanimous support: all individuals actively support decision.
+			1.2 Unanimous acceptance: no individual actively resists decision.
+		2. Weighted score voting
+			2.1 Light procedure
+			2.2 Medium procedure
+			2.3 Heavy procedure
+	* 1° rule

 1.
 2. value(interest1) = value(interest2)
 3. ¬(opposition) > support

+* “includes/including” is equivalent to “includes/including but not limited to”